 Part Three Where Do Legal Nurse Consultants Work?

-The LNC has diverse opportunities to for work environments and must evaluate many factors when deciding on a practice environment.
+Legal Nurse Consultants can work in a variety of environments and must evaluate many factors when deciding on a practice environment.

 Questions to ask yourself are: